Multiposition Valve Actuator

 Description

 The Multiposition Valve Actuator block models a multiposition actuator in any fluid domain.
 You can use it in combination with any valve block that takes a physical signal as input.
-The actuator position is influenced by the input signal and switching time, and not by loading.
+The input signal and the switching time affect the actuator position.

 Two-Position Actuator Movement